icon icon icon icon icon icon icon

 How have crypto donations helped save lives?

-Gifts are immediately invested in high-impact solutions, including projects that test the use of blockchain technology and cryptocurrencies as a viable and effective option to deliver aid to people in need.
-CARE can take your crypto donation and put it to work immediately to support urgent needs.
+Gifts are immediately invested in high-impact solutions including projects that test the use of blockchain technology and cryptocurrencies as a viable and effective option to deliver aid to people in need.
+CARE puts your crypto donation to work immediately to support urgent needs.
 We use crypto donations to get cash into the hands of families who need it to buy food, to help women access health services quickly, and to help in high periods of emergency and crisis.

 Which cryptocurrencies does CARE accept?